vault27/Foundation/paloalto.md

 ## Zero touch provisioning

+- It allows network administrators to ship managed firewalls directly to their branches and automatically add the firewall to the Panorama
+- You cable the Eth1/1 interface with an outbound internet connection before the ZTP firewall is powered on.
+This is required to successfully onboard the ZTP firewall to Panorama management, register your ZTP firewall with the CSP, and push the policy and network configurations from Panorama
+- Only Panorama administrators with Superuser privileges can access the ZTP settings required to set up ZTP
 - `Panorama > Plugins` to Download
 - Install the most recent version of the ZTP plugin
 - `Panorama > Zero Touch Provisioning`
 - Disable ZTP - performing a local firewall commit

+Configuration elements:

+- ZTP Plugin — The ZTP plugin allows Panorama to connect to the ZTP service and claim a ZTP firewall for simplified on-boarding
+- Customer Support Portal (CSP) — register your Panorama to connect to the CSP to automatically register newly added ZTP firewalls
+- One-time Password (OTP) — A one-time password provided by Palo Alto Networks used to retrieve and install a certificate on Panorama for it to communicate with the CSP and ZTP service
+- Installer — An administrator user created using the installeradmin admin role for ZTP firewall on-boarding.
+This admin user has limited access to the Panorama web interface, only allowing access to enter the ZTP firewall serial number and claim key to register firewalls on the CSP and Panorama.
+The installer admin can be created on Panorama or created using remote authentication such as RADIUS, SAML, or TACACS+
+- Claim Key — Eight digit numeric key physically attached to the ZTP firewall used to register the ZTP firewall with the CSP
+- To-SW-Version — Designate the PAN-OS software version of the ZTP firewall (PanoramaManaged DevicesSummary).
+Select the target PAN-OS release, and if the firewall is running an earlier release than the indicated version, the firewall begins an upgrade loop until the target release is successfully installed

+Configuration steps:

+- Install the ZTP plugin on Panorama
+- Register Panorama with the ZTP service
+- Installer or IT administrator registers ZTP firewalls by adding them to Panorama using the firewall serial number and claim key
+- Panorama registers the firewalls with the CSP
+- When the firewall connects to the Internet, the ZTP firewall requests a device certificate from the CSP in order to connect to the ZTP service
+- The ZTP service pushes the Panorama IP or FQDN to the ZTP firewalls
+- The ZTP firewalls connect to Panorama and the device group and template configurations are pushed from Panorama to the ZTP firewalls

 ## Administrators, types, roles